 Escape to the movies with one of our Movie Review Friday selections.
-Each week we review a film or television event with an environmental theme.
+Each week we review a film with an environmental theme.
 Seen a good eco-flick lately?
 Send us a short review and look for it in the next Movie Review Friday.

 Director Tomoko Kana's Beautiful Islands is a cinematic time capsule documenting life on three islands affected by climate change: Tuvalu, Venice, and Shishmaref, Alaska.

 It's a minimalist documentary, in that there's no narration and dialogue is sparse.
 When the film's non-English-speaking subjects converse in their native languages, subtitles are provided only occasionally, as if to suggest that watching and absorbing may be more important than understanding.
 The subtitles that do appear function almost as captions.